coffeeBeansz/pokemon_insights/README.md

 python3 extract_raw.py
 ```

-5. To prepare the data, cd to the dbt_project folder and run:
+5. To prepare the data, cd to the dbt_project inside your repo and run:
 ```bash
 dbt run
 ```